 No one stops ‘Freak,’ but can the Bulls’ Patrick Williams slow him down?

-The hope is that the regular-season finale in Minnesota has woken Williams up on the offensive end.
-If it truly has, the Bulls would love to see the second-year forward emerge as an X-factor in the Round 1 playoff series against Milwaukee and Giannis Antetokounmpo.
+The hope is that the regular-season finale in Minnesota woke Williams up on the offensive end.
+The Bulls would love to see him emerge as an X-factor in the playoff series against Milwaukee and Giannis Antetokounmpo.

 The Bulls would love to have an X-factor entering Game 1 of the playoff series with Milwaukee.